convertigo/convertigo-doc/programming-guide/backend-developers/index.md

 ![New REST transaction](../../images/pguide_img/backend/ws/07_restws_new_transaction.png)

 Depending on the target Rest Web Service choose the appropriate transaction type:
+* **XML HTTP Transaction** will consume XML based REST Webservices (Data returned by the web services in XML format), mostly for XML/RPC type of web services
+* **JSON HTTP Transaction** will consume jSON based REST Webservices (Data returned by the web services in jSON format), mostly for standard RESTful web services available today.
+* **Download HTTP Transaction** will consume Binary based REST Webservices (Data returned by the web services in Binary format), mostly for downloading data in Binary format.
+* **HTTP Transaction** will consume a REST based on unknown format.
+The data will be returned as raw data, you will have to parse by hand.

 ![New REST transaction type](../../images/pguide_img/backend/ws/08_restws_new_transaction_json.png)

-Give the transaction a name, add built-in and/or custom variables (they can be edited or added later)
+Give the transaction a name, add built-in and/or custom variables (they can be edited or added later).
+These variables will enable you to invoke the transactions with a given BODY, ContentType or any other POST or GET element in the HTTP Request.

 ![REST transaction name and variables](../../images/pguide_img/backend/ws/09_restws_new_transaction_json_name.png)

-Right-click the transaction > Execute or press F5 key to execute transaction and get result
+Once the Transaction is created, you can right-click the transaction > Execute or press F5 key to execute transaction to test it and get results.

+Also you can add a **Test Case** to it (Right Click o Transaction->New->Test Case) and set values in Variables to test your Transaction with a Given set of Input Variables.
+To set the value in a Variable, give the value in the **Default Value** Test Case variable's property.

 ![REST transaction response](../../images/pguide_img/backend/ws/10_restws_new_transaction_json_response.png)